Explore how this year’s best surveys wove in education to collect quality public input!

 Here’s the challenge: planning is complex and since the public doesn’t obsess about the choices and tradeoffs like the professionals do, effective public education is needed to ensure that the input gathered is informed and trustworthy.
 This is where gamification and microlearning come in.

 From budgeting games to scenario exploration exercises, interactive online tools are proving both massively popular and powerfully instructive.
 The result is raising the game for public involvement for agencies across the country.
-Join us to explore this year’s most amazing public engagement surveys.
+Watch this on-demand webinar to explore this year’s most amazing public engagement surveys.

 Since SimCity 1.0, it’s been clear that games can be powerful learning tools.
 Today, microlearning is all the buzz.
 Residents won’t spend hours reading PDFs, but there are innovative, dynamic ways to embed learning into the survey experience.
 By examining exceptional case studies, you’ll learn how gamified and interactive online tools are proving to be fun and popular ways to engage and educate thousands of participants to collect informed input for planning projects.